Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 - Cancel appointment

 **Notes**
-- Appointments are created only after agreement with the master
+- Appointment is created only after agreement with the master
 - Appointment price is not defined at this stage

 ---